Feyerabend/cc/ch08/addition/linear/README.md

 reusable.
 Linear logic is *temporal*--it tracks what you have *now*, what gets consumed, what gets produced.
 It's the difference between mathematics (eternal truths) and physics (actual stuff that moves around).
+This will be more practical in the code/computational context.

 ### The Exponentials: Controlled Reuse

-Linear logic doesn't completely forbid reuse—instead, it makes it explicit through *exponential modalities*:
+Linear logic doesn't completely forbid reuse--instead, it makes it explicit through *exponential modalities*:

 - *!A* ("of course A" or "bang A"): A resource you can use as many